Sun Communities

-Sun Communities is a publicly traded real estate investment trust that invests in manufactured housing communities and recreational vehicle communities.
-As of June 2, 2025, the company owned interests in 500 such properties in the United States, Canada, and the UK..
+Sun Communities, Inc. is a publicly traded real estate investment trust that invests in manufactured housing communities and recreational vehicle communities.
+As of December 31, 2025, the company owned interests in 513 such properties in the United States, Canada, and the UK.

 Sun Communities is listed on the New York Stock Exchange under the symbol: SUI.

-Gary Shiffman is chairman and chief executive officer of Sun Communities, and has been a director since the company's inception in 1993.
+Gary Shiffman is chairman of Sun Communities, and has been a director since the company went public in 1993.
+Charles D. Young serves as the company's current Chief Executive Officer.

 Brands

 Sun Outdoors (formerly known as Sun RV Resorts) is the RV resort division of Sun Communities, Inc. and was established in 1996.
 It is the owner and operator of more than 170 resorts and campgrounds across the United States and Canada.